MasoniteFramework/orm-docs/models.md

 ## Has Many (One to Many)

-Another relationship is a one-to-many relationship where a record relates to many records in another table:
+Another relationship is a one-to-many relationship where a record relates to many records, in another table:

 ```python
 from masoniteorm.relationships import has_many